goldin2008/Note/talk.md

 >21-24 Resources

 Modeling and Analytics Conference, IEEE digital library, arXiv, and Team confluence page.

+Along with AI technology breakthroughs are also publish freely on the Internet on this website called Arxiv.
+Many teams will also share their code freely on GitHub.
+By using appropriately licensed open-source software, you can get going much faster than if you had to build everything from scratch.

 >25 Future Work